reservoirinvest/ibkr/README.md

 # Introduction

-* This set of programs semi-automated trading with IBKR in two markets (US and India)
+* This set of programs do semi-automated trading with IBKR in two markets
+ - USA (SNP)
+ - India (NSE)

 # Concept and Structure
+The overall concept and structure is as below:
 ![Alt structure](./pic/structure.svg?sanitize=true "Overall Structure")

 # Pre-requisites